Andreas-Svensson/Andreas-Svensson/README.md

 [//]: #  (<img src="assets/profile_image.png" alt="animated Python logo" width="20%" height="20%"/>)

-##### Studying AI and Machine Learning at IT-Högskolan
+### AI and Machine Learning Developer studying at IT-Högskolan

-Seeking internship for the autumn of 2023, don't hesitate to reach out if you are interested

-I am open to exploring all opportunities!
+Seeking internship for the autumn of 2023.
+Don't hesitate to reach out if you are interested, I am open to exploring all opportunities!

 ---

 ## My Projects:

-### [Correlation Analysis][ca]
+# [Correlation Analysis][ca]

-##### A report on correlation analysis for the iris flower dataset
+#### A report on correlation analysis for the iris flower dataset

 Using statistical analysis to examine correlation between flower petal and sepal measurements